tshymbra/Espad/README.md

-Esper Pad (Espad) is a harness to help build/test Esper EPL code in a distrubuted environments.
+Esper Pad (Espad) is a harness to help build/test Esper EPL code in distrubuted environments.
-It relies on Esper EE.
-An Espad setup consists of an Esper EE server (host) running EPL applications and one or more event providers running in remote processes.
+An Espad setup consists of a host process and one or more event providers running in remote processes.

-In Espad event providers are standalone Esper engines reading events from csv files and sending them to the host over HTTP.
+Host process can be either a standalone Java process running Esper engine or it can be an Esper EE server.
+In any case you have your EPL applications in a separate text file called espad.epl.

-Providers send events over http using Esper HTTP adapters.
+In Espad event providers are standalone Esper engines reading events from csv files and sending them to the host over HTTP using Esper HTTP adapters.
-Hence Espad can be used to send events into Esper server over the Internet.
+Hence Espad can be used to send events into Esper host over the Internet.

 PREREQUISITES
 -------------